karma-runner/karma-runner.github.com/src/content/0.6.0/dev/01-public-api.md

 Most of the time, you will be using Testacular directly from the command line.

-You can, however, call Testacular pragmatically from your node module.
+You can, however, call Testacular programmatically from your node module.
 This might be helpful when using Testacular with [Grunt] for instance.